okfn/opendatasurvey/MigrationNotes.md

 Once loaded into the database, each `Dataset` has a foreignKey to the `QuestionSet` it uses. `Questions` now have a foreignKey to the parent `QuestionSet` (`Question.questionsetid`). `Questions` have altered their primaryKey to be (id, questionsetid).
 The `QuestionSet.id` primaryKey is a hash of the `site` + `qsurl`.
 This ensures that sites using a Question Set located at the same url will load into the database as distinct `QuestionSet` instances.

+`Questions` now have a `QuestionShort` column used as a very short version of the question text for open questions (scored questions).
+Values should be able to have 'It is' and 'It is not' prepended to them, e.g. Available free online.

 ## Question Set Schema json format

 A question set schema provides the structure and dependency graph for a set of `Questions`.